-Figure 26 shows a system in which the cooling water comes from the jet.
+Figure 20 shows a system in which the cooling water comes from the jet (section 4.7.
+Raw water cooling, page 24).
 The system can consist of different looking components depending on the boat manufacturer.
 What is essential is the correct order of the components.
 A system equipped with a separate raw water intake pump has the same main components.

-The jet comes complete with the possibility to connect the engine cooling water (figure 26, point 1).
+The jet comes complete with the possibility to connect the engine cooling water (figure 25, point 1).
 The engine does not need a separate water pump.
 In case the cooling water is taken with a separate pump, the jet's raw water line is stoppered.